 3) Complex Neurodevelopmental Disorder Assessment for detailed psychiatric evaluation of individuals who have two or more co-occurring neurodevelopmental disorders and/or a known neurological condition which may contribute to psychiatric symptoms.

-Important information for referring providers: The First Contact Assessment Service generally does not follow patients over time, but provides evaluation reports to the treating psychiatrist and/or other treatment providers.
+The First Contact Assessment Service provides evaluation reports to the treating psychiatrist and/or other treatment providers.
 Before making an appointment with the First Contact Assessment Service, patients should already have a treating physician who is willing to provide ongoing treatment.
-To make sure those most in need of evaluation can be seen, a screening process is used to determine whether a First Contact Assessment is appropriate.
-The referral form (see below link) includes questions to aid in this screening process and to help determine the number of visits required for the assessment.
-Please complete the referral form and fax it to our scheduling team at 314-396-8266.
+To make sure those most in need of evaluation can be seen, a screening process is used to decide whether a First Contact Assessment is appropriate.
+The referral form includes questions to aid in this screening process and to help decide the number of visits required for the assessment.
+Please complete the referral form and fax it to our scheduling team at 314.396.8266.